KNowledgeOnWebScale/n3s-policy-consistency-checker/README.md

 1. Run 1: compile `:obligation`, `:permission` and `:prohibition` into necessity `:box` ([]) statements.
 Compilation turns these deontic statements into RDF Surfaces with modal necessitity ([]) operators.
 2. Run 2: apply the deontic rules in RDF Surface and check for policy inconsistencies
-3. Run 3: apply the RDF Surfaces on the consequences in the next workd and check for inconsistencies
+3. Run 3: apply the RDF Surfaces on the consequences in the next world and check for inconsistencies

 ## Usage